skiggety/skiggety-utils/todo_report/README.txt

 ==== TODOs, ascending, so you know what's likely to change next.
-Do not edit, run 'generate_todo_report' to generate. ==== ( showing last 8 lines out of 549 for 'todo': ) ./README.md:156:- TODO^100: systematized config (automate the configuration I always want anyway) ./installers/zerothlife:8:# TODO^114: and devote some thought to dependencies between Zerothlife and skiggety-utils ./lib/today_todo.bash:3:# TODO^123: (EASY TESTING IN_PROGRESS) phase this out in favor of 'vital' and 'vital.bash', basically delete this if it doesn't give me any problems after 2024-08-22
+Do not edit, run 'generate_todo_report' to generate. ==== ( showing last 8 lines out of 548 for 'todo': ) ./bin/vital:31:    # TODO^96: and make an alias to help add todo's quick:
-./README.md:126:  - TODO^125: move 'vital' data (to do list) to private repo (skiggety utils should help set up) ./installers/zerothlife:6:# TODO^140: (IN_PROGRESS, NOW) TEST this script ./installers/zerothlife:9:# - TODO^140: (IN_PROGRESS) make this, and maybe all installers, optional.
+./README.md:156:- TODO^100: systematized config (automate the configuration I always want anyway) ./installers/zerothlife:8:# TODO^114: and devote some thought to dependencies between Zerothlife and skiggety-utils ./README.md:126:  - TODO^125: move 'vital' data (to do list) to private repo (skiggety utils should help set up) ./installers/zerothlife:6:# TODO^140: (IN_PROGRESS, NOW) TEST this script ./installers/zerothlife:9:# - TODO^140: (IN_PROGRESS) make this, and maybe all installers, optional.
 We could use marker files to keep track